Total City Budget

 The City of Concord partners with our community to deliver excellent service, and plans for the future while preserving, protecting, and enhancing the quality of life.

 Under the council-manager form of government, the City Council acts as the legislative body in establishing policy and law and the City Manager handles the day-today management of the City organization.
 In Concord, the Mayor and City Council serve part-time and are elected on a non-partisan basis.
 The Mayor is elected at-large (city-wide) for a four-year term and serves as the presiding officer at city council meetings and as the official head of the city for ceremonial purposes.
 The seven City Council Members are elected at-large from districts for staggered four-year terms.
 The City Council appoints a professional City Manager, who serves as the Council’s chief advisor, and the City Manager appoints the employees of the City.
-The City Council meets on the second Thursday of every month at 6:00 p.m. in the Council Chambers, Municipal Building, 26 Union Street.
-The meetings are open to the public, and the meeting agendas are posted at concordnc.gov.
+The City Council meets on the second Thursday of every month at 6:00 p.m. in the City Hall Council Chambers located at 35 Cabarrus Avenue W. The meetings are open to the public, and the meeting agendas are posted at concordnc.gov.

 In Concord, and elsewhere in North Carolina, county and municipal governments operate independently of each other and have different responsibilities for many services.
 Concord residents are also residents of the County and pay for and receive County services.